Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/Module/idm-acl-updater.md

 ![Dataflow](/_images/docbits/Settings/Module/IDM:ACL Updater/image_1_data_flow.png)

 The API is called "DOC2-Error" and is situated at the end  in the above dataflow.
+The endpoint mapped to the API (DOC2_Import) is the endpoint which carries out the functions discussed earlier.

 <!-- ![API Configuration](/_images/docbits/Settings/Module/IDM:ACL Updater/image_2_api_config_1.png)
 ![API Configuration](/_images/docbits/Settings/Module/IDM:ACL Updater/image_3_api_config_2.png) -->